Cullinan Hall at the Museum of Fine Arts, Houston transformed into a garden delight by The Events Company.

 Allison Sarofim, Alex & Eliza Bolen

-Annette de la Renta, Claire Cormier-Thielke, Andre Leon Talley, Yvonne Cormier
+Annette de la Renta, Claire Cormier-Thielke, Andre Leon Talley, Yvonne Cormier at the MFAH Grand Gala Ball saluting the legacy of Oscar de la Renta.

 Paul Smith, Meredith Flores, Alanna Flores, Caldwell Flores